List of The Originals characters: Davina Claire

-Davina Claire is a fictional nineteen-year-old witch with a dark side who is said to be 16 at the beginning of the series.
-Born late 1994-early 1995 in New Orleans.
-She's still learning the full extent of her powers and has Marcel as her protector.
+Davina Claire is a nineteen-year-old witch with a dark side, and was born late 1994-early 1995 in New Orleans, presumably making her 16 at the beginning of the series.
+During the events of season one, she was still learning the full extent of her powers and had Marcel as her protector.
 Davina is in hiding from the witches of the Quarter as they would want to kill her to complete The Harvest.
 In the meantime, her powers are too much for her to handle and can result in a disaster if they were to get out of control.
 Finally, she was sacrificed for the sake of New Orleans.
-Unfortunately, when she died her powers didn't go back to the Earth since they were stolen by Celeste.
+Unfortunately, when she died her powers did not go back to the Earth since they were stolen by Celeste.
 Following the death of Celeste, Davina was revived.
 In the final episode of season one, Davina brings the Originals' father Mikael back from the dead and tethers him to a bracelet that she controls.